shutiansong/nyc-taxi-data-platform/README.md

 # Repository Structure

-The public repository focuses on **architecture, documentation, configuration references, and workflow screenshots** rather than exposing the complete implementation code.

-The local V2 project is organized as a set of independent containerized services:
+The V2 project is organized as a set of independently containerized services.

     project-root/
     │
     ├── airflow/
     │   ├── Dockerfile
+    │   ├── docker-compose.yaml
     │   ├── config/
     │   ├── dags/
-    │   ├── docker-compose.yaml
     │   ├── logs/
     │   ├── plugins/
     │   ├── requirements.txt